 - Affordable: starting at $1,000 per month

-- A neighborhood vibe with city amenities: breweries, restaurants, bars, and great view of the downtown high-rises.
+- West Highland boasts a neighborhood vibe with city amenities: breweries, restaurants, bars, and great view of the downtown high-rises.
 The location makes commuting easy as it’s close to the freeway and removed from rush hour traffic.

 - $1,400 for a studio and $1,500-$1,700 for a one bed.
 In an effort to draw people to the area, lots of buildings are offering concessions.